 Where is the line?

 In the quest to increase shareholder value, is it OK to break the law?
 Ruin the environment?
-Abuse employees?
-Endanger their health?
+Endanger employees’ health?

 Is it OK to pay off detractors?
 Hide transgressions with non-disclosure agreements?
 Lie to congress?